Hesammousavi/laravel-module-creator/readme.md

-  module:make:model             Create a new Eloquent model class for module module:make:repo              Create a new repo class for the module module:make:seeder            Create a new Seeder class for module
+  module:make:model             Create a new Eloquent model class for module module:make:repo              Create a new repo class for the module module:make:seeder            Create a new Seeder class for module module:make:rule              Create a new Rule Validation class for module module:make:event             Create a new Event class for the module module:make:listener            Create a new Listener class for module
 ```